mistrmochov/magiskWaydroid/README.md

  **Compatibility**

- These files are for x86_64 architecture, so for arm It propably won't work.
+ These files are for x86_64 architecture, so If you have any other architecture my script will simply stop itself.

  If you're using Archlinux based distros you need linux-xanmod-anbox kernel and its header!